 Maple Powers Cyclists

-Maple from Canada has been the official energy source for Québec’s competitive cycling association, the Fédération québécoise des sports cyclistes (FQSC) for the past six years.
+Maple from Canada has been the official energy source for Québec’s competitive cycling association, the Fédération québécoise des sports cyclistes (FQSC) since 2015.
 100% pure Maple Syrup, with no colourings or preservatives, is a fantastic training partner!
 Sports drinks and snacks made right at home are great, healthy choices.
 Let our recipes inspire you to your personal best!

 Whatever you eat before your workout, it has to digest quickly, give you carbohydrate energy, and satisfy your hunger.
 Your meal or snack choice should depend on how much time you have before you start exercising.
 Proteins, fats and fibres are slow to digest, so we want to limit their consumption before physical activity.
 Still, they’re essential, so they must be part of your diet.